lamps08/Tensor-flow/README.md

 # Tensor-flow
-Simple tensor flow for chest Xrays
+Simple example using tensor flow for chest Xrays